emissary-ingress/emissary/reference/filter-reference.md

 ### Filter Type: `Plugin`

 The `Plugin` filter type allows you to plug in your own custom code.
-This code is compiled to a `.so` file, which you load in to the Ambassador Edge Stack container at `/etc/ambassador-plugins/${NAME}.so`.
+This code is compiled to a `.so` file, which you load into the Ambassador Edge Stack container at `/etc/ambassador-plugins/${NAME}.so`.

 #### The Plugin Interface

-This code is written in the Go programming language (golang), and must be compiled with the exact same compiler settings as the Ambassador Edge Stack; and any overlapping libraries used must have their versions match exactly.
+This code is written in the Go programming language (Golang), and must be compiled with the exact same compiler settings as the Ambassador Edge Stack; and any overlapping libraries used must have their versions match exactly.
 This information is documented in the